Introduction

 If you would like to exercise any of those rights, please:

-Therapy & Information Centre, 10 Finkle Street, Workington, Cumbria, CA14 2BB
+Therapy and Information Centre, 10 Finkle Street, Workington, Cumbria, CA14 2BB

 If you have any concerns or complaints about how we are handling your data please do not hesitate to get in touch.
 You can also contact the Information Commissioner’s Office and can find information on how to do this at www.ico.org.uk.